apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ```

 #### Order By Time Query
-IoTDB supports the 'order by time' statement since 0.11, it's used to display results in descending order by time.
+IoTDB has supported 'order by time' statement since version 0.11, it's used to display results in descending order by time.
 For example, the SQL statement is:

 ```sql